fallow24/Daedalus-ROS-tools/README.md

  The topics can be modified directly in the .cpp file.

 ### file_writer_on_rest
-Does the same as the above, but only writes on disk if the last <N_PAST_POSES> recorded poses had a small difference of at most <EPS_POSE_DIFF>, i.e., the vehicle was resting for a significant amount of time.
+Does the same as the above, but only writes on disk if the last N_PAST_POSES recorded poses had a small difference of at most EPS_POSE_DIFF, i.e., the vehicle was resting for a significant amount of time.
 Both parameters can be tunes in the .cpp file and are defaulted to:
  - N_PAST_POSES = 50   # used for 200Hz input
  - EPS_POSE_DIFF = 0.001   # small number, must be of larger order than system noise!!!